Avanade/Beef/src/Beef.Events/README.md

 The [`EventSubscriberHost`](../../src/Beef.Events/Subscribe/EventSubscriberHost.cs) provides the base capabilities for the host.
 The host is responsible for receiving (`ReceiveAsync`) each event and converting to an [`EventData`](../../src/Beef.Core/Events/EventData.cs) instance.
 The host checks whether there is a [subscriber](#subscribers) and will invoke where found; otherwise, the event will be skipped (ignored).

 The `EventSubscriberHost` infers the [subscribers](#subscribers) automatically by reflecting on the `Assembly` that instatiates the host.
-The subscribers can be specified by using the [`EventSubscriberHostArgs`](../../src/Beef.Events/Subscribe/EventSubscriberHostArgs.cs).
+The subscribers can alternatively be specified by using the [`EventSubscriberHostArgs`](../../src/Beef.Events/Subscribe/EventSubscriberHostArgs.cs).

+There are the following properties that can be set that will change the runtime logic:

+Property | Description
+-|-
+`AreMultipleMessagesSupported` | Indicates whether multiple messages can be processed; default is `false`.
+`InvalidEventDataHandling` | Determines the behaviour ([`ResultHandling`](./Subscribe/ResultHandling.cs)) where the `EventData` is unable to be converted or has no `Subject` specified.
+Defaults to `Stop`.
+`DataNotFoundHandling` | Determines the behaviour ([`ResultHandling`](./Subscribe/ResultHandling.cs)) where the corresponding data is not found.
+Defaults to `Stop`.
+`InvalidDataHandling` | Determines the behaviour ([`ResultHandling`](./Subscribe/ResultHandling.cs)) where the specified data is invalid.
+Defaults to `Stop`.

+_Warning:_ The [`ResultHandling.Stop`](./Subscribe/ResultHandling.cs) implies that the data is currently unable to be processed; and should be attempted again (it could be transient) - this however could result in a _poison_ message that could stop further processing until resolved.
+Consider the `ResultHandling.ContinueWithAudit`, `ResultHandling.ContinueWithLogging` or `ResultHandling.ContinueSilent` as an alternative.

 The [`ExecutionContext`](../../src/Beef.Core/ExecutionContext.cs) creation can be overridden by overridding the `CreateExecutionContext` method where neccessary.